PoliticalGraveyard.com

 Weaver, J. K. F. — of Tarentum, Allegheny County, Pa.
 Republican.
 Delegate to Republican National Convention from Pennsylvania, 1920.
 Burial location unknown.

-Weaver, Jack See C. S. Weaver, Jr.
+Weaver, Jack See C. S. Weaver Jr.

 Weaver, Jacob E. — of York, York County, Pa.
 Mayor of York, Pa., 1929.
-Presumed deceased.
 Burial location unknown.

 Weaver, James — of California.
 Democrat.
 Member, Rules Committee, Democratic National Convention, 1988.
 Still living as of 1988.

 Weaver, James A. (1826-1898) — of Sulphur Springs, Hopkins County, Tex.
 Born in Oglethorpe County, Ga., July 15, 1826.
 Democrat.
 Hopkins County Sheriff; delegate to Democratic National Convention from Texas, 1876.
-The town of White Oaks, Texas was renamed for him as Weaver, Texas, in 1888.
 Died in Hopkins County, Tex., February 27, 1898 (age 71 years, 227 days).
 Interment at City Cemetery, Sulphur Springs, Tex.

 Weaver, James B. — of Westmoreland County, Pa.
 Republican.
 Member of Pennsylvania state senate 39th District, 1917-24.
 Burial location unknown.

-Weaver, James Baird (1833-1912) — also known as James B. Weaver — of Bloomfield, Davis County, Iowa.
+James B. Weaver Weaver, James Baird (1833-1912) — also known as James B. Weaver — of Bloomfield, Davis County, Iowa; Colfax, Jasper County, Iowa.
 Born in Dayton, Montgomery County, Ohio, June 12, 1833.
-General in the Union Army during the Civil War; U.S. Representative from Iowa 6th District, 1879-81, 1885-89; candidate for President of the United States, 1880 (Greenback Labor), 1892 (Populist).
+General in the Union Army during the Civil War; lawyer; newspaper editor; U.S. Representative from Iowa 6th District, 1879-81, 1885-89; candidate for President of the United States, 1880 (Greenback Labor), 1892 (Populist); delegate to Democratic National Convention from Iowa, 1904 (member, Platform and Resolutions Committee).
 Methodist.
 Member, Grand Army of the Republic.
 Died in Des Moines, Polk County, Iowa, February 6, 1912 (age 78 years, 239 days).
 Interment at Woodland Cemetery, Des Moines, Iowa.

-Weaver, James Dorman (b.
-1920) — also known as James D. Weaver — of Erie, Erie County, Pa.
+Weaver, James Dorman (1920-2003) — also known as James D. Weaver — of Erie, Erie County, Pa.
 Born in Erie, Erie County, Pa., September 27, 1920.
-Son of Dorman Weaver.
 Republican.
 Physician; U.S. Representative from Pennsylvania 24th District, 1963-65.
-Still living as of 1998.
+Died in Sterling, Loudoun County, Va., November 15, 2003 (age 83 years, 49 days).
+Interment at Arlington National Cemetery, Arlington, Va.

-Relatives: Married to Harriet Zesinger.
+Relatives: Son of Dorman Weaver; married to Harriet Zesinger.

 Weaver, James Drake (b.
 1874) — also known as James D. Weaver — of Dawson, Terrell County, Ga.
 Born in Thomaston, Upson County, Ga., September 30, 1874.
-Son of George Alvah Weaver and Martha Flewellen (Drake) Weaver.
 Member of Georgia state senate, 1920-21; member of Georgia state house of representatives from Terrell County, 1926; vice-president, Dawson State Bank; general manager and treasurer, Dawson Telephone Co.
 Methodist.
 Member, Farmers Union; Sigma Nu; Freemasons; Knights Templar; Shriners.
 Burial location unknown.

 Weaver, James H. — Secretary of state of Alabama, 1856-60.
 Burial location unknown.

 Weaver, James Howard (b.
 1927) — also known as James H. Weaver — of Eugene, Lane County, Ore.
-Born in South Dakota, August 8, 1927.
+Born in Brookings, Brookings County, S.Dak., August 8, 1927.
 Democrat.
-Delegate to Democratic National Convention from Oregon, 1964; U.S. Representative from Oregon 4th District, 1975-87; defeated, 1970.
-Still living as of 2009.
+Builder; real estate developer; delegate to Democratic National Convention from Oregon, 1964; U.S. Representative from Oregon 4th District, 1975-87; defeated, 1970.
+Still living as of 2014.

 Cross-reference: Peter A. DeFazio